pikvm/pikvm/pages/arduino_hid.md

 # make install
 ```

 Next, you need to connect the Arduino pins to the female PS/2 port of your motherboard.
-Choose a purple port.
-If you only have one port, it is probably universal and can be used either for the keyboard or for the mouse.
+Choose the purple port.
+If your motherboard only have one port, it's probably universal and can be used either for the keyboard or for the mouse.
 Most likely, it is painted in two colors: green and purple.
 You can use it either.

 Follow this diagram:
 | Female PS/2 port (front view) | Pinout |